Fedorov-Artem/kaggle_OTTO/README.md

 For cart and order candidates I also take latest aids from session history, first latest buys, then all the latest aids, then add most common aids suggested in the co-visitation matrix for last buys, then add to the list most common aids suggested by the co-visitation matrix for any last aid in the session history.
 All the constants, like number of buys to take from session history, number of aids from session history, maximum number of aids, suggested from buys e.t.c. vary for carts/orders and depending on number of candidates, but the logic is mostly the same.
 Then, like when generating candidates for clicks, I remove duplicates from the list and cut it to get the desired number of candidates.
 If after removing all the duplicates there are less aids in the list then the desired number of candidates, then I one by one add aids from daily top of most popular aids (after checking for each one that it not in the list already).
 For 20 cart candidates my best result was 40.68% percent guessed, while for 75 candidates it was 47.12%.
 For orders, best result for 20 candidates was 64.84%, while for 75 candidates it was 68.95%.

 We can see, that percent of guessed orders is much higher, than percent of guessed carts.
 This is mostly because all the carted aids have a very high chance to be ordered, i.e. you make an obvious move - suggest all previously carted aids are going to be ordered, and get a good percent of guessed items.
 But it is harder to guess carts, as recently viewed aids have a much lower chance to be added to cart.

+Note: this code was written for kaggle competition and to produce good competition result I did a few things, that wouldn't make sense in creating a real life recomendation system.
+When generating candidates, some information from the future is used, as daily top clicks/carts/orders are not known until the day is over.
+At the beginning of the competition organizers answered questions and explained that it would be ok to use forward-looking features, and I understood that other participants would use such features.
+So, I've also used some information from the future for generating candidates and for creating features for the re-ranking models.

 ## Feature engineering.
 The three feature engineering notebooks take time to run and were the longest notebooks in terms of lines of code.
 I had to move some calculations to "Calculations for clicks" and "Calculations for buys" notebooks, and also moved definitions of functions, common to several feature engineering notebooks, to a dedicated notebook "OTTO common feature engineering".
 To further speed up the notebooks, I had to rewrite some code using polars library instead of pandas.
 All of this made the notebooks managable in terms of run time and complexity.